jfblg/terraform-random-jarm/README.md

 This module uses the Hashicorp random module to generate strings.
 It was created during my learning of terraform.
 Wiht a goal to publish a module to the registry and refer to it from my local configuration.

+Upload to registry works.
+I will now increment version.